 - Pasta, hamburgers, soups, etc.

 La Ferme d’André 2.0 is concerned about the safety of children.
-This is why careful and vigilant attention is paid to the meals served, in order to meet their specific needs or to respect their dietary restrictions such as allergies and intolerances..
+This is why careful and vigilant attention is given to the meals served, in order to meet their specific needs and/or to respect their dietary restrictions such as allergies and intolerances.
 Please use the registration form to inform us of any restrictions your child may have, without omitting anything.

-In the event of a reaction, we will use the EpiPen auto-injector prescribed to your child and transport him to the Hospital of Ormstown, located seven (7) minutes from La Ferme d’André 2.0.
-Should such a crisis occur, we will notify you as soon as possible.
+In the event of a reaction, we will use the EpiPen auto-injector prescribed for your child and transport him to the Hospital of Ormstown, located seven (7) minutes from La Ferme d’André 2.0.
+Should such a situation occur, we will notify you as soon as possible.

-Twice a week, La Ferme d’André 2.0 will publish a series of photographs on its Facebook page to share the unforgettable moments experienced by our campers.
-If you are worried about your child’s well-being, leave us a message on our voicemail or send us an email.
-Please remember that since all our attention is devoted to accompanying children throughout the day, there may be a delay in responding to your message.
-However, we will try to answer you as soon as possible.
+In the middle of the week, La Ferme d’André 2.0 will publish a series of photographs on its Facebook page to share the unforgettable moments experienced by our campers.
+If you are worried about your child’s well-being, leave us a voicemail message or send us an email.
+Please remember that since all our attention is devoted to accompanying children throughout the day, there may be a delay in responding to your message, however, we will try to get back to you as soon as possible.
 Please note that we do not use Messenger, Facebook, or any other means of communications.

 Your child is in good hands and will take part in multiple activities.
 We will contact you in the event of any urgent and/or significant situation.